-If we feel we are not making progress, either with a project, goal or life in general, it can cause frustration and generate high levels of stress.
+If we feel we’re not making progress, either with a project, goal or life in general, it can cause frustration and generate high levels of stress.

-One of the goals I had this year was to reduce my body weight by 15% by the end of the year, which was a challenging goal.
+One goal I had this year was to reduce my body weight by 15% by the end of the year, which was a challenging goal.
 I started off well and in the first three months, my weight reduced by 4.8%, which I was happy about.

 This caused quite a lot of frustration because based on the results of my first three months, I thought I would have been closer to a 10% reduction instead of 5%.
 I felt stuck and at times, even questioned whether the reward was worth the effort.

 All it took was for me to change how I was looking at my situation.
-In other words, I made a mental switch, which allowed me to clear my mind of unproductive thoughts and stay focused on my ultimate goal — which is a 15% reduction in weight.
+I made a mental switch, which allowed me to clear my mind of unproductive thoughts and stay focused on my ultimate goal — which is a 15% reduction in weight.

 When we feel stuck, the starting point is always our thoughts towards our situation.
 When we change our thoughts, our experiences also change.
 Sometimes, we can also take certain actions which will help the process of clearing our minds because our focus will be on something different.

 - Focus on any small progress you can make now.
 Nothing overcomes inertia more powerfully than action.
 Any small progress is better than no progress.
-A small progress can be calling someone and asking for advice, or stopping something that isn’t currently working.
+A small progress can be calling someone and asking for advice, or stopping something that isn’t working.

 - Get inspired again.
 Inspiration can come from numerous sources.
 For some of us, it can be meditation or prayer.
 For others, it can be listening to music, doing some form of physical activity, connecting with like-minded people or going through a list of successes in life.

 - Change your perspective and be grateful for your challenges.
-If we ask the question, What is good about my situation right now?, it will automatically cause us to look at what we’re going through differently.
+If we ask the question, “What is good about my situation right now?,” it will automatically cause us to look at what we’re going through differently.
 One of the fastest ways to change any situation is to ask better empowering questions.

 - Mix up your routine.
-We can get caught in a rut if we are doing the same, mundane things all the time.
-As the saying goes, A change is just as good as a holiday, certainly rings true when we are feeling stuck.
+We can get caught in a rut if we’re doing the same mundane things all the time.
+As the saying goes, “A change is just as good as a holiday,” rings true when we’re feeling stuck.
 Changing our routine may include doing repetitive tasks in a different order or working different hours.

 - Practice patience.
-Whenever we expect to be further along than we actually are, it can cause us frustration and generate thoughts that we’re not making progress.
+Whenever we expect to be further along than we are, it can cause us frustration and generate thoughts that we’re not making progress.
 That is one reason why we feel stuck.
 In such situations, allowing ourselves to be patient will reduce any unnecessary stress we generate.
-Sometimes we just have to trust that the universe has our best intentions and things are happening exactly as they should.
+Sometimes we have to trust that the universe has our best intentions and things are happening exactly as they should.

-All it requires is a change in attitude and we will start to see our situation differently.
-If we don’t take responsibility, then chances are we will continue to feel stuck a lot longer and not make progress towards our goals and dreams.
+All it requires is a change in attitude and we’ll see our situation differently.
+If we don’t take responsibility, chances are we’ll continue to feel stuck a lot longer and not make progress towards our goals and dreams.